Pradumnasaraf/DevOps/docs/terraform/commands.md

 15. Terraform State Pull

-It is used to pull the state and output it to the console.
+It is used to pull the state and print it to the console.

 ```bash
 terraform state pull